Mechanical System Installation#

 Tip

-To simplify commissioning and allow future adjustments, it is strongly recommended to design the camera support with micro-adjustment capability:
+To facilitate fine-tuning and allow for future adjustments, it is strongly recommended to design the mechanical support of the camera with the possibility of making micro-adjustments:

 Feature |